Berlinale: U-turn on AfD politicians' invitation causes stir – DW – 02/15/2024

 Berlinale: U-turn on AfD politicians' invitation causes stirFebruary 15, 2024

-The Berlin International Film Festival opens on February 15 and will feature appearances by stars such as film director Martin Scorsese and the actors Kristen Stewart and Cillian Murphy — but controversy over this year's festivities has begun even before the red carpet is rolled out.
+The Berlin International Film Festival, or Berlinale — one of the world's major international film festivals alongside Cannes and Venice — opens on February 15 and will feature appearances by stars such as film director Martin Scorsese and the actors Kristen Stewart and Cillian Murphy.

-The invitation — and subsequent disinvitation — of politicians from Germany's far-right political party Alternative for Germany (AfD) has caused a stir.
+But controversy over this year's event has begun even before the red carpet is rolled out: The invitation — and subsequent disinvitation — of politicians from Germany's far-right political party Alternative for Germany (AfD) has made waves.

-After days of discussion, the Berlinale management duo comprised of Dutch director Mariette Rissenbeek and Italian journalist Carlo Chatrian disinvited five AfD politicians who had previously been invited to the opening gala.
+After days of discussion, the Berlinale management duo, comprised of Dutch director Mariette Rissenbeek and Italian journalist Carlo Chatrian, withdrew invitations to five AfD politicians who had previously been asked to come to the opening gala.
 The politicians, they said last week, had been informed that they were "not welcome at the Berlinale."

 Protests against the far right

-In recent weeks, Germany has seen numerous protests against the far right after a report released by the German investigative network, Correctiv, shared details about a secret meeting attended by neo-Nazis, business people and members of the AfD and CDU political parties and others, where participants discussed a secret plan for the mass deportation of millions of immigrants.
+In recent weeks, Germany has seen numerous protests against the far right after a report released by the German investigative network Correctiv shared details about a secret meeting attended by neo-Nazis, business people and members of the AfD and CDU political parties, amongst others, where participants discussed a secret plan for the mass deportation of millions of immigrants.

-Hundreds of thousands of people have attended protests as the country finds itself in a debate about whether the anti-immigration AfD party, whose popularity is rising in the polls, is a threat to Germany's democratic constitution.
+Hundreds of thousands of people have taken to the streets as the country finds itself in a debate about whether the anti-immigration AfD party, whose popularity is rising in the polls, is a threat to Germany's democratic constitution.

 It is not surprising that the discussion about how to deal with the far-right party also reached the Berlinale — one of the German capital's premiere cultural events.